nirajp82/Redis/02_05_Redis_SET_Commad.md

 * Has this URL been blacklisted?"
 * Redis sets support standard mathematical set operations, like intersection, difference, and union.

+  let's say you want to record the unique visitors of each page on our website for a given period of time.
+A set can be created for each unique URL and time period.
+For example  Each visitors cookie can be recorded as a member of the set.
+The set now contains all the unique visitors to that page within the time period which can be retrieved with the SSCAN command.
+EXPIRE can be used to define the retention period for the metric.

 Certainly!
 Here's an explanation of the Redis Set commands you provided along with examples:

 ### SADD